Singapore's Tough Drug Laws and the Death Penalty

 To be labelled a drug trafficker in Western Australia, a person must possess a minimum of 28 grams, which attracts a maximum $100,000 fine or / and a term of imprisonment of up to 25 years (Misuse of Drugs Act, 2011).
 In contrast, 15 grams of heroin in the Singaporean law would incur the death penalty.

 The situation in New South Wales is similar, where possessing three grams of heroin can see a person charged with anything up to $550,000 and given a maximum of 10 years imprisonment to life.
-“Supplying includes having drugs in your possession for the purpose of supply” (Drug Offenses, 2006:2).
-New South Wales describes possession of five grams of heroin as an indictable offense (two years and six months imprisonment), 250 grams as commercial and more than one kilogram as large commercial (Bolt, 2007:12).
+“Supplying includes having drugs in your possession for the purpose of supply” (Drug Offences, 2006:2).
+New South Wales describes possession of five grams of heroin as an indictable offence (two years and six months imprisonment), 250 grams as commercial and more than one kilogram as large commercial (Bolt, 2007:12).

 Allowing drugs to be prohibited “results in uncontrolled criminal supply of these dangerous substances” (Halving Crime, 2011) but the same cannot be said with Singapore.
 Their “tough on drugs policy” has seen the drug scene reduced.
 It is very difficult to notice any evidence of dealers and users on the streets.